Firework terms explained part 1: A through to M

 A star or other projectile which leaves a glittering, persistent trail behind it.

 Multiple cakes fused together (to be fired from just one fuse) are known as compound or link cakes.
-This anomaly in fireworks classification allows some very large cakes and barrages to be created using multiple (typically four) internal cakes which collectively contains more than the 500g or 1kg limits for consumer cakes.
+This anomaly in fireworks classification allows some very large cakes and barrages to be created using multiple (typically up to four) internal cakes which collectively contains more than the 500g or 1kg limits for consumer cakes.
 More info.

 A tube that fires confetti, streamers or other materials.
 Various types are available, the common ones being one shot compressed air powered cannons which you activate by pulling a string or twisting the base.